 Bella Smiles offers a full range of periodontal therapy services to treat gum disease at every stage.
 Gum disease is one of the leading causes of adult tooth loss.
-When left untreated, gum disease can increase your risk of developing serious oral health concerns that may affect the function, appearance, and health of your smile.
-Maintaining healthy gums will promote a healthy smile.
+Without treatment, gum disease can increase your risk of developing serious oral health issues.
+These issues may affect the function, appearance, and health of your mouth.

 Signs of Gum Disease